hyundai-robotics/doc-hrscript/4-array-object/2-object.md

-The object"s key must be in the format of an identifier, but the element"s value can be of any type and can also be of different types.
+The object's key must be in the format of an identifier, but the element's value can be of any type and can also be of different types.

 An object can contain other objects or arrays as its elements.
 Likewise, an array can also contain other arrays or objects as its elements.
 In the following example, "work," which is an object, contains "size," which is an object, and "heights," which is an array.